Christian-History.org does not receive any personally identifiable information from the search bar below.

 Can any of us imagine Peter and Paul gladly being referred to as "the most holy and reverend" Peter and Paul?
 It is common today, and at the Council of Ephesus in 432, this is exactly how Juvenal, bishop of Jerusalem, referred to Celestine, archbishop of the church in Rome.
 Right afterward, Peter, an elder from Alexandria, refers to Cyril, bishop of Jerusalem, as "his holiness" ("Council of Ephesus."
 Extracts from the Acts.
 Session 1.
 (Continued).
 In The Nicene and Post-Nicene Fathers.
 Series 2.
 Volume 14.)

 Of course, none of us are surprised by this.
 The Roman Catholic and Orthodox churches have only improved on those honorifics, not discarded them.
 Despite the fact that the apostles used no such honorific titles and Jesus forbad them (Matt.
-23:8-12), the high churches revel in those titles, and evangelicals go on blissfully unaware that .Pastor as a title, rather than a description, is just as forbidden.
+23:8-12), the high churches revel in those titles, and evangelicals go on blissfully unaware that "Pastor," as a title rather than a description, is equally forbidden.

 These honorifics were unknown among third-century bishops.
 For example, Cyprian, the famed bishop of Carthage, wrote to Stephen the bishop of Rome in the 250's addressing him merely as brother ("Letters of Cyprian" 66 in The Ante-Nicene Fathers, vol. 5).
 Cornelius, Stephen's predecessor, addressed Cyprian in the same way ("Letters of Cyprian" 45).
 Again, it is only after the bishops became wards of the state under Constantine that they began to embrace titles fit for governors and princes rather than those fit for Christian leaders.